GRAFENWOEHR, Germany — Warm weather is giving way to cold, which means you should prepare your vehicle now for winter.

 The German law mandated by the Bundestag requiring winter tires during icy conditions does not specify specific dates, according to ADAC, the German auto club that provides roadside assistance and air rescue.
 Many German drivers, however, abide by the general rule of “von O bis O” (from O to O), which means snow tires should be put on in October and remain on until Ostern (Easter).

 According to the USAG Bavaria Safety office and ADAC, to drive in Germany — no matter the road conditions — ensure you have a tire tread depth of at least 1.6 millimeters.
 The best is to have 4 millimeters, according to ADAC.
 A one euro coin can be used for a quick “tread check.”
 When placed in the tire’s tread, you should not be able to see the golden edge of the coin.
 If you can, the tire needs to be replaced.

 Tires can be ordered, purchased and changed on-post at the Car Care Centers in Vilseck and Hohenfels.
 You can also purchase tires at the Tower Barracks Main Exchange and change them yourself at the Auto Skills Center.

-In some parts of Germany, particularly in the southern mountainous region, it is recommended by USAG Bavaria Safety office and ADAC to carry snow chains.
-Know how to put them on before you need them, and make sure you don’t exceed 50 kph when driving with them.
+In some parts of Germany, particularly in the southern mountainous region, snow chains may be required if directed by road signs or police.
+USAG Bavaria Safety office and ADAC recommend carrying snow chains and checking your route prior to heading out.
+Know how to put snow chains on before you need them, and make sure you don’t exceed 50 kph when driving with them.

 Remember, if you don’t follow these requirements, you can receive a ticket of 80 euro or higher.
 If you have questions, contact USAG Bavaria Safety office at DSN 526-2303, CIV 09641-70-526-2303.